 Research Theme: Creative Arts Practice, Making Ireland, Manuscript, Book and Print Culture

-Event Type: Alumni, Arts and Culture, Conferences, Courses, Lectures and Seminars, Public, Workshops and Training
+Event Category: Alumni, Arts and Culture, Conferences, Courses, Lectures and Seminars, Public, Workshops and Training

 Type of Event: One-time event